 For the same reason of utility we delineate the boundaries that determine the jurisdiction of the authority of kings and senates and judges and juries.
 Political and legal institutions arise merely from the needs of human society.

 161-63.
 All birds of like species in every age and place have built their nests alike: by instinct.
 All people in different times and places have built their houses differently: by reason and custom.
 All houses have a roof, walls and windows -- diverse in shape, figure and materials -- but still due to reason and reflection applied to usefulness.

 Usefulness is the source of a considerable part of the merit ascribed to humanity, benevolence, friendship, public spirit and other social virtues.
 It is the sole source of the moral evaluation of fidelity, justice, truthfulness, integrity and other useful qualities and principles.
 And the force of any principle in one instance has the same force in all similar instances.
 This was Newton's chief rule of philosophising.

 It is only from the selfishness and confined generosity of men, along with the scanty provision nature has made for his wants, that justice derives its origins.

 Philosopher David Hume on Justice Summary

-We hope this summary of "Hume on Justice" has been stimulating and you continue to the next summary of the Works of Philosopher David Hume.
+We hope this summary of "Hume on Justice" has been stimulating and you continue to the next summary of the philosophical works of philosopher David Hume.